SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/domain.md

 ---
+title: crmscript-domain
-title: SuperOffice view of the world
+description: SuperOffice view of the world
-uid: crmscript-domain
-SortOrder: 15
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# SuperOffice view of the world

 SuperOffice has 5 important things: